robince/website-blogofile/_pages/research.markdown

 To address the second case, where stimulus information is not available, I am investigating graph-theoretic clustering methods together with information based dependency measures between individual voxels to obtain, in a purely data-driven way, areas that are activated together.

+### <a name="proj_decoding"></a>Quantitative investigation of large population codes

+The sensory coding properties of single cells have been well studied, using for example techniques of mutual information.
+However, applying these techniques to larger populations of more than 50 neurons is impossible.
+I am using supervised learning algorithms to investigate the sensory coding properties of large populations of cells in auditory cortex.

 <p></p>
 <hr class="half" />
 <p></p>